aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to WORDML" h2="Transform MSG to WORDML within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be for a variety of reasons, such as to create a backup of emails, to share emails with other users, or to store emails in a different format.

+<h2>How Aspose.Total Helps for MSG to WordML Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to WORDML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily convert MSG file format to HTML.
+The suite includes Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ is a powerful API that can be used to convert MSG files to HTML.
+After that, Aspose.Words for C++ can be used to export HTML to WORDML.
+Both APIs are available as part of the Aspose.Total for C++ package.

+The Aspose.Email for C++ API provides a wide range of features that can help you to easily convert MSG files to HTML.
+It supports a variety of file formats, including MSG, EML, MHTML, and HTML.
+It also provides a range of features such as the ability to read and write MSG files, the ability to convert MSG files to HTML, and the ability to extract attachments from MSG files.

+The Aspose.Words for C++ API provides a range of features that can help you to easily export HTML to WORDML.
+It supports a variety of file formats, including DOC, DOCX, RTF, HTML, and WORDML.
+It also provides a range of features such as the ability to read and write WORDML files, the ability to convert HTML to WORDML, and the ability to extract images from WORDML files.

+By using Aspose.Total for C++, you can easily convert MSG file format to HTML and then export HTML to WORDML.
+This can help you to quickly and easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}